aidanGoesch/SemanticAnalysis/README.md

 When it's finished running `SequentialityModel.calculate_text_sequentiality` returns a tuple containing the scalar sequentiality value for the entire text, as well as lists of topic, contextual and total sequentialities for every sentence in the text.

 ### `main.py`
 To run the code, run use `python3 main.py` and change the function at the bottom of the file.
 The function that was used to generate data was `run_sequential` (definition on line `357` of `main.py`).
-Calling `generate_plots` in `main.py` will generate Figure 2a and 2d.
+Calling `generate_plots` in `main.py` will generate Figure 2a and 2d from the original paper.

-`generate_mini_files` is a function that when given a subset of `hcV3-stories` will section the calculated values for every history length for a given model and create other files that only include values that are in the subset of `hcV3-stories`.
-For example, I can create a subset of `hcV3-stories` that only includes stories about cats.
-From here, since I've already calculated all the values for all history lengths in the dataset, I just need to find the subset of the calculated values where the AssignmentId's match all of the ones in the subset that talks about cats.
-This allows me to divide the data in different ways without having to recalculate sequentiality values for the subset.
+## Output Structure

-## Data
+The outputs are stored in the `outputs/` folder.
+Each model has its own sub-folder, and within each model folder there are 9 folders numbered according to the history length used to calculate the sequentiality values in that folder.
+Each history length folder contains a `main.csv` file which contains the sequentiality values for the entire dataset using that model and history length.
+There are also smaller subsets of `main.csv` such as `main-mini.csv`, which was used to generate the plots in the paper.
+Please select a history length that works for you, and adhere to the data storage conventions.

-The dataset used in the original paper ([Hippocorpus](https://huggingface.co/datasets/allenai/hippocorpus)), is in `datasets/hcV3-stories.csv`.
-Also in `datasets/` are a bunch of subsets of the whole dataset, such as the one used for Llama-70b on HPC3.
+## Data Structure

-The calculated sequentiality values are stored in `outputs/` and are organized by model (each sub-folder is named after its corresponding model).
-Within each model folder, there are 9 folders that are numbered according to the history length that was used to calculate the values in that folder. `main.csv` is the file that contains all of the sequentiality values for the entire dataset, and the other files are subsets of `main.csv` (`main-mini.csv` was used to generate the plots).
+The dataset used in the original paper ([Hippocorpus](https://huggingface.co/datasets/allenai/hippocorpus)), is in `datasets/hippocorpus/`.
+There are other datasets in the other folders in `datasets/` that you can use.